jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ### Select Recordings

-The 'Select Recordings' dialogue allows users to narrow down the recordings being viewed.
+The 'Select Recordings' dialog allows users to narrow down the recordings being viewed.
 In the example provided, recordings are available for two Cell Types and three Probes.
 If the user is only interested in BMDC recordings, they can select 'BMDC,' then click 'Filter' followed by 'Apply All Filters' to display only the relevant recordings.